numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 NEP proposes a mechanism to build on that for many more features and architectures.
 The steps proposed are to:

-- Establish a set of well-defined, architecture-agnostic, universal intrisics which capture features available across architectures.
+- Establish a set of well-defined, architecture-agnostic, universal intrinsics which capture features available across architectures.
-- Capture these universal intrisics in a set of C macros and use the macros to build code paths for sets of features from the baseline up to the maximum set of features available on that architecture.
+- Capture these universal intrinsics in a set of C macros and use the macros to build code paths for sets of features from the baseline up to the maximum set of features available on that architecture.
 Offer these as a limited number of compiled alternative code paths.